iris1901/CUNA/README.md

 To begin, we perform basecalling on two raw signal datasets:

 - A DNA POD5 file generated from DeepMod2 of modern DNA using an R10.4.1 flow cell.
-- An RNA BLOW5 file publicly available from nanoCEM (https://github.com/lrslab/nanoCEM/tree/3f7ab5f001448e4f15ef5d17dad04ca6507394bb/example/data/wt/file.blow5), which we converted to POD5 for compatibility.
+- An RNA BLOW5 file publicly available from nanoCEM, which we converted to POD5 for compatibility.

 We then use Dorado for basecalling, with --emit-moves to obtain alignment between signal and sequence.